Concessions to Modern

 Although they do not come into question in the printed editions, I wish to comment on two further editorial matters: first, the liturgical Latin pronunciation.
 It is highly unlikely that the current Italianate Latin pronunciation was in use in the tenth century, either in Rome or elsewhere.
 To cite but one well-known example, the widespread interchangeability of gracias and gratias in medieval manuscripts surely implies an identical pronunciation for both spellings, which is not the case for Latin pronounced like modern Italian.
 My own retention of the Italianate Latin with my choirs is done in the interest of liturgical uniformity, not historical accuracy.

 Finally, the matter of historical tuning must be mentioned.
 Ross Duffin has documented that mathematically equal temperament of twelve truly identical half steps (semitones) was not realized until as late as 1917.
 We know that not only the various modes, but also different keys, formerly had distinct “flavors," for lack of simpler description.
-It seems probable that either Pythagorean tuning or what we now know as just intonation was the predominant tuning standard in the Middle Ages; which of the two systems is more historically appropriate for purely a cappella Gregorian chant is disputed.
+It seems probable that either Pythagorean tuning or what we now know as just intonation was the predominant tuning standard in the Middle Ages; which of the two systems is more historically appropriate for purely a cappella Gregorian chant is disputed, and it is possible that both were in use simultaneously (see this 2024 presentation and paper by Geert Maessen).
 Relative to twelve-tone equal temperament, mi, la, and ti are slightly but noticeably higher in Pythagorean tuning and slightly but noticeably lower in just intonation (five-limit tuning).

 Not to digress—but considering that solfege was not developed until the eleventh century, it might be better for us to use earlier terminology: A, B, E (and, respectively, H, I, M, and P, according to the digraphic notation of the Tonary of St. Benigne, Montpellier H 159; see here for an illustration in square notation).
 As one also well-versed in the “four-shape" solmization system of early American music, which traces its lineage to Lancashire solfege in use at the time of Shakespeare, and, ultimately, medieval music theory concerning tetrachords, I recognize that the relative pitches in question are those called la and mi in “fasola" singing, with two iterations of la in each octave.
 If we wish to recover the original sound of Gregorian chant based on the evidence of the most reliable sources, it will be necessary to address not only the restoration of text, melody, and rhythm, but also pronunciation, tuning, breathing, and tone production.